phdepaula/Time-Capsule/server/README.md

 # **Server**

-Directory with all API's configurations developed for the project.
+Directory with all back-end configurations developed for the project.

 # **Required Settings**